VerifiedXBlockchain/VerifiedX-Docs/docs/integration/transaction-creation.md

 - **Id** - This field is auto generated and you do not need to do anything with

 - **Hash** - This is created by the wallet once a full TX is prepared.
 A hash consist of the follow pieces of information: `Timestamp + FromAddress + ToAddress + Amount + Fee + Nonce + TransactionType + Data`
-- **ToAddress** - This is the RBX address in which the transaction is being sent to
+- **ToAddress** - This is the VFX address in which the transaction is being sent to
-- **FromAddress** - This is the RBX address in which the transaction is being sent from.
+- **FromAddress** - This is the VFX address in which the transaction is being sent from.
-- **Amount** - This is the amount of RBX that is being sent in a transaction
+- **Amount** - This is the amount of VFX that is being sent in a transaction
 - **Nonce** - This is the transaction counter for a given address.
 As transactions are sent this counter is increased by 1
 - **Fee** - This is the near zero atomic fee that is associated with a transaction and is calculated through the wallet.
 - **Timestamp** - This is a unix timestamp in seconds